PERSONAL OPINION

 Yes, but...

-Electric sharpeners do work and can be a convenient tool for sharpening knives, scissors, rarely chisels, and other home-shop tools.
-An electric sharpener contains a motor and a set of grinding wheels to sharpen the tool.
+Electric sharpeners do work and can be a convenient tool for sharpening knives, scissors, chisels, and other home-shop tools.
+A home-use electric sharpener usually has a motor and a set of grinding wheels to sharpen the tool.
 Some industrial models have adjustable settings for different types of blades, according to the thickness of the blade.
 However, it's important to note that not all electric sharpeners are created equal and some may not work as well as others.
 Nonetheless, even a simplest electric sharpener it better than a pull-through sharpening tool.

 Electric sharpeners are designed to simplify the process of sharpening knives.
 They are generally faster and easier to use than traditional sharpening methods, which typically require a sharpening stone and some degree of skill and experience.
 On the other side, an electric sharpener will give each knife the same cutting edge angle, which may not be ideal for knives with different blade thickness.